Mary Morris Hall Lockwood: Biography

 After the passage of the Nineteenth Amendment in 1920 Townsend ran an unsuccessful bid for a seat in the Virginia House of Delegates.

-Townsend was active in the General Federation of Women's Clubs, founding the Arlington County Federation of Women's Clubs in 1920, and serving a term as president Virginia Federation of Women's Clubs.
+Lockwood was active in the General Federation of Women's Clubs, founding the Arlington County Federation of Women's Clubs in 1920, and serving a term as president Virginia Federation of Women's Clubs.

-Townsend died on April 19, 1936 in Arlington.
+In addition to her work as a suffragist and organizer, she participated in civic reform, helping to found Arlington, Virginia's library system, and St. Andrew's Episcopal Church, also in Arlington.

+Lockwood died on April 19, 1936, in Arlington.
+To commemorate her legacy, in 2020 Arlington County placed a historical marker at 1501 North Lincoln Street, next to Arlington Science Focus Elementary School and across from Hayes Park.